A New Life Together

 Get A Rhythm Going

-Provide lots of bathroom breaks to the chosen spot.
+Provide lots of bathroom breaks at the chosen spot.
 Every 15 – 20 minutes if the pup is out of the crate.

 Remember 100% supervision.
 No free time unless you are there and paying attention.